PackeTsar/freeztp/TIPS.md

        ASW-TR01-01#
        ```
     2. [J2 Loop] For each switch serial, search the entire output for its serial number;
-        * If not found, a syslog message will be generated, no changes will take place, and the applet will move onto the next switch.
+        * If not found, a syslog message will be generated and the applet will move onto the next switch.
         * [EEM Loop] If found, the applet searches the output line-by-line\*\* until it finds the serial number;
-            * If the line number where the serial number was found matches the allocated switch number, only the priority will be set.
+            * If the line number where the serial number was found matches the allocated switch number (`idarray_#`), only the priority will be set.
-            * If the line number where the serial number was found does not match the allocated switch number (`idarray_#`), the priority will be set and the switch will be renumbered.
+            * If the line number where the serial number was found does not match the allocated switch number, the priority will be set and the switch will be renumbered.
-    3. Syslog messages are generated outlining any errors and outlining all changes made to switch priorities and numbers.
+    3. Syslog messages are generated outlining any errors and all changes made to switch priorities and numbers.
-    4. Applet deletes itself from running configuration and writes the startup-config.
+    4. Applet deletes itself from running configuration, writes the startup-config, and generates a syslog message stating that the process is complete.

 \**This output is what EEM stores as `$stack` for parsing, all line numbers correlate with the stack's current switch allocation numbers; i.e. the first line contains information for switch 1, second line contains information for switch 2, etc...*